Milan–Bologna railway: History

 In 1871 with the opening of the Fréjus Rail Tunnel to rail traffic, a mail train, the Indian Mail (known in Italian as La Valigia delle Indie) was routed over the line from Piacenza to Bologna; it operated weekly from London and Paris via Modane and Turin to Ancona and Brindisi, where it connected with steamships to India via the Suez Canal.
 In 1879 this became a passenger train, and later carriages were branded "CIWL" (Compagnie Internationale des Wagons-Lits) by agreement with the operator of the line, the SFAI.
 The commercial speed of the train, however, remained low at about 40 km/h, due to the condition of the line and its bridges.

 The reorganisation of the Italian railways into four companies, however, gave rise to more problems than it solved, so in 1885 the railways were divided between two new companies, the Società per le Strade Ferrate del Mediterraneo — known as the Rete Mediterranea (Mediterranean Network) and comprising the lines west of Milan and on the Tyrrhenian coast, and the railways of Calabria and Basilicata — and the Società Italiana per le strade ferrate meridionali—known as the Rete Adriatica (Adriatic Network), comprising the remaining lines.
 These networks connected at various stations: Milan, Pavia, Piacenza, Parma, Pisa, Florence, Rome, Naples and Taranto.
 The Milan–Bologna line had been built as a single track, so it was divided between the two companies: passengers departed from Milan on a Mediterranean Network train and changed at Parma or Piacenza to an Adriatic Network train to reach Bologna.

-Starting in 1890 the Adriatic Network agreed to the luxurious Peninsular and Oriental Express from London to Brindisi operating on the line at up to 80 km/h.
+Starting in 1890 the Adriatic Network agreed to the luxurious P&O express from London to Brindisi operating on the line at up to 80 km/h.
 The line was later doubled, starting with the Piacenza–Parma section, and access to it was granted to both companies.
 The doubling started in 1866 and was completed in 1894.
 The line between Milan to Piacenza was originally not used much, except for local traffic; most travellers preferred to take direct trains between the "capitals" of Turin, Florence and Rome.
 The first daily direct connection between Milan and Rome started in 1880: the "1" Express.
 By the end of the century there were about ten expresses from Milan in each direction.
 The first section (Fornovo–Parma) of the Pontremolese line, connecting the Milan–Bologna line to La Spezia and the Tyrrhenian Sea was opened on 2 July 1883; the line was completed on 12 July 1894.